behrman/cis/README.md

-Causal Inference in Statistics - dagitty solutions
+Causal Inference in Statistics - dagitty Solutions
 ================

 This repository contains [solutions](solutions_dagitty.md) using the